 As a character, Wonder Woman has always strongly embodied feminist ideals, whether you would call them that or not.
 Today, the voice of feminism is as loud or louder than it’s ever been.
 As an inevitable result of that, there is as was always going to be a connection between this movie and the issues of feminism and female representation in movies.

 It’s kind of ironic that a lot of talk about this movie has been “finally, Wonder Woman has arrived” because she’s just now arriving in this medium.
-When it comes to comics, she’s never gone away.
-More than many of her male comic book counterparts, she’s been a consistent presence for the past 75 years.
+However, when it comes to comics, she’s almost always been there.
+She’s been a consistent presence for the past 75 years.
+Not many characters, male or female, can make that boast.
 Even so, this movie is being touted as a victory and a moment for women both because of the characters being portrayed and the people creating the movie behind the scenes.

 But why is this hype an issue for me?